-- All entries to the 2022 UK OSPAs must be received before the deadline of the 4th October 2021.
+- All entries to the UK OSPAs must be received before the deadline.
 Entries received after this time may be disqualified.

 - Please note that we do not anonymise the entries anymore.
 Our experience has led us to let the judges see the entry in full so that they can help ensure that no OSPA is awarded to anyone disreputable.
 That stated, please be assured that judges will mark the entry based only on the information that has been provided.
 By limiting the entry to short text based answers the OSPAs aims to create a level playing field where small and large companies can compete fairly.
 Moreover, we have found that long answers are not necessarily good ones and being required to think about and focus on the information most relevant to the judges can be helpful; it is quality not quantity that we value.

 - Entrants accept that by entering the OSPAs their entry is subject to scrutiny by the OSPAs team and the judging panel.

 - Entrants must be prepared to submit additional evidence or provide reasonable support for any relevant points raised or answers to any queries that may arise.